Fares84/simple_shell/README.md

- execute.c	   File that contains the execution fucntion environ.c	   File that contains the environment fucntion tokenizer.c	   File that contains a function to tokenize commands string_funcs.c    File containing helper functions like "_strdup and _strlen.." free_memory.c     File containing function that frees memory
+ execute.c	   File that contains the execution fucntion environ.c	   File that contains the environment fucntion tokenizer.c	   File that contains a function to tokenize commands string_funcs1.c   File containing helper functions like "_strdup and _strlen.." string_funcs2.c   File containing helper functions like "_strdup and _strlen.." free_memory.c     File containing function that frees memory

 We tried to recreate in this project shell() function and fill in with